Show Dates & Times:

 The entire weekend will be full of exciting and fun events for the whole family, both on the show grounds and in the community.
 All events on show grounds are FREE with show admission ($12 adults, under 12 free).
 Prices vary for the community events.

 The show isn't just for adults...bring the kids to the "Fun for Kids" area (Tent M), where Penobscot Marine Museum will lead tons of creative fun.
 It's all about creating, exploring, and learning, while painting, making nautical crafts, completing a scavenger hunt, and playing croquet.
-Bring your stuffed animals for daily teddy bear picnics and story time at noon
+Bring your stuffed animals for daily teddy bear picnics at 11:45 and story time at 12 noon.

-The MBH&H Show presents a fine and varied selection on the "Bandstand," which is conveniently located near the food (Tent C).
+The MBH&H Show presents a fine and varied selection of live music on the Bandstand, which is conveniently located in Tent C near the food.
 It's a great place to take a short break, or to meet up with your party.
 You'll find shelter, chairs to sit in, and best of all, some wonderful performers strutting their stuff just for you.
 Check our our weekend music lineup here.

 Demo Docks: Power and Sail